akmfelix/python_hero/Assessment.md

 # True
 ~~~

+## OLD MACDONALD.
-### OLD MACDONALD: Write a function that capitalizes the first and fourth letters of a name
+Write a function that capitalizes the first and fourth letters of a name.
 ~~~
 def old_macdonald(name):
     text = name[0].upper()+name[1:3]+name[3].upper()+name[4:]